-The Radiation Exposure Screening and Education Clinic was established at Dixie Regional Medical Center in 2004 to aid thousands of individuals exposed to the nuclear testing at the Nevada Test Site.
+The Radiation Exposure Screening and Education Clinic was established at Dixie Regional Medical Center in 2004 (renamed St. George Regional Hospital in 2021) to aid thousands of individuals exposed to the nuclear testing at the Nevada Test Site.

 Those affected have an increase risk of developing specified cancers that could be related to their nuclear exposure.
 The purposes of the clinic are to provide cancer-focused screening physicals to those exposed, education on cancer screening recommendations and patient assistance in applying for RECA compensation.
 Since inception, the clinic has provided free cancer screening physicals and education to more than 3,500 patients and has assisted many individuals with applying for compensation through the Radiation Exposure Compensation Act.
 It is one of the busiest clinics of its kind in the nation.

 There are three categories of people who qualify for the RESEP clinic; downwinders, nuclear test site employees and uranium industry employees.